-The Preliminary SAT (PSAT), also known as the National Merit Scholarship Qualifying Test (NMSQT), serves two purposes.
-It is a practice version of the SAT.
-It is also a test that can help students qualify for scholarships and other honors.
-The test is co-sponsored by both the College Board and the National Merit Scholarship Corporation (NMSC).
+The Preliminary SAT (PSAT), also referred to as the National Merit Scholarship Qualifying Test (NMSQT), serves a dual purpose.
+It acts as a practice SAT and provides students with the chance to qualify for scholarships and honors.
+Co-sponsored by the College Board and the National Merit Scholarship Corporation (NMSC), this test holds considerable importance for ambitious students.

 Assessment of Academic Skills